 The concept of loneliness

 Well, I do work from home, not in a co-working space or in a company environment.
 I have a remote team.
 We are close, but we don’t have face-to-face interactions.
 I am in front of my computer a lot, but I don’t do much video conferencing when I have meetings or talk to people online.
 When I travel to speak or visit clients, I travel by myself.
 I usually eat by myself.
-When I travel to a place I’ve never been before, I’d join a tour by myself.
+When I travel to a place I’ve never been to before, I’d join a tour by myself.
 It does sound a bit lonely, doesn’t it?

 But there are differences between lonely, isolated and alone